dcunited001/dcunited001.github.io/_posts/2019-04-12-the-analytic-iching-a-novel-exegesis-for-the-age-of-data-science.md

 #### Predicting the Average Size of Bubbles[^average-bubble-size]

-Predicting the average size of bubbles, or a distribution of bubble sizes, in a foam like that produced by urine can be predicted given a much simpler set of variables: pH, kinetic energy input, surface tension, chemical properties solutes.
+Predicting the average size of bubbles, or a distribution of bubble sizes, in a foam like that produced by urine can be predicted given a much simpler set of variables: pH, kinetic energy input, surface tension, and chemical properties of solutes.
 To predict this, you use a simplified analytical/numerical model, but complete accuracy cannot be guaranteed.
+Control the bounds of the simulation or experiment and the efficienct numerical model guarantees accuracy.
+Venture outside of those bounds and the results are fuzzy.

 #### The Wave Based Method (WPM)[^wave-based-method]

 This method allows you to run fast simulations to predict the sound that the shape of a drum might produce.
-If you understand what's written in this article, you should understand a generalized conception of a Wave Function, useful in the quantum information theory that is detached from quantum mechanics.
+If you understand what's written in this article, you should understand a generalized conception of a Wave Function, useful in quantum information theory, which is detached from quantum mechanics.
 It is the former that gives rise to the latter: information itself is primary and its impacts on material is dependent on the nature of information.

 Understanding this and also mathematical physics sheds light on the nature of action the Creative exerts on and through the Receptive.